 Is acupuncture safe?

 Yes.
-All needles used in acupuncture are sterile and used only once, then disposed to eliminate risk of infection.
+All needles used in acupuncture treatments are sterile and used only once, then disposed to eliminate risk of infection.
 It’s very important to find a licensed practitioner that you feel comfortable with.

 What should I expect during my first visit?